World Cup 2018 teams to watch, from Germany to Iceland

 Russia

 The last time a host nation won the World Cup was in 1998 with France coming out victorious.
 This year, don’t expect Russia to have the same luck.
-The team only has a 30-1 odds of winning, according to Westgate Las Vegas SuperBook.
+The team only has 30-1 odds of winning, according to Westgate Las Vegas SuperBook.

 Because Russia is hosting the tournament, it’s also the first team to play, matching up with Saudi Arabia for the only match on June 14.
 Coached by Stanislav Cherchesov, Russia is ranked 70th and has won zero World Cup titles.
 It has made 10 appearances.